Accommodations are changes that remove barriers to learning.

 Here are four categories of accommodations for different needs.

 If your child needs bigger changes, however, you may want to seek formal accommodations.
 Under federal law, kids with disabilities have the right to equal access to learning.
-This means accommodations for their disabilities, which can include learning and attention issues.
-To exercise this right, you must ask the school to evaluate your child.
+This means accommodations for their disabilities, which can include learning and thinking differences.
+To exercise this right, you must ask the school to

 “Accommodations don’t change what your child is expected to know or learn.
 They don’t lower expectations.”